 Digital Tagging and Automation

 Among retail and large suppliers in general, digital tagging and automatic inventory management is becoming a larger trend.
 Instead of scanning the Universal Product Code, stocking machines can track products and move them around based on their radio-frequency identification card, which stores more information than your typical bar code.
 However, as per RFID Journal, RFIDs and bar codes will doubtlessly coexist for a long time before the bar code becomes obsolete.
+Inventory management is a hugely important area, not just for business, but for many other applications as well.
+For example, the police use software for digital evidence management and this makes their work much easier.

 Big Data and Performance Management